Biggest fuck up?

 The biggest fuck up in my career (to date) was the time it took me to decide on a career and invest serious attention to it and my abilities.
-I had little to no clue what I wanted to do with myself when I left school, wandered through a film degree and then began odd-jobs that had no benefit.
+I had little to no clue what I wanted to do with myself when I left school.
+I wandered through a film degree and then began odd jobs that had no benefit.

-Ultimately, it was my fiction writing interests that saw me gravitate towards copywriting, social media management and ultimately, a new (then) area of marketing – ‘Influencer’.
+Ultimately, it was my fiction writing interest that saw me gravitate towards copywriting, social media management and ultimately, a new (then) area of marketing – ‘Influencer’.

-This sounds like a self-betterment rant, but it’s more about the fact that I’m in my very early forties and have been marketing for less than 10 years.
-I took so long, too long to decide on what I wanted.
-I suppose it boils-down to confidence, which I lacked and had to build, bit by bit.
+This sounds like a self-betterment rant, but it’s more about the fact that I’m in my very early forties and have been in marketing for less than 10 years.
+It took so long, too long to decide on what I wanted.
+I s uppose it boils down to confidence, which I lacked and had to build bit by bit.

 I bounced from agency to agency, learning skills, accepting responsibility, trying harder and reading everything.
 I finally found a place, but I should have found it years ago.